Take a fresh look at your lifestyle.

 The prayer is indeed a timed prescription for the faithful.

-The faithful are the ones who offer their prayer shortly after the adhan is chanted.
+The faithful are the ones who offer their prayer shortly after the adhan.

 Having Presence of Heart in Prayer in Ramadan 2025

 As we discussed in the article Communicating With Allah in Ramadan, the presence of the heart is related to the quality of our prayer.
 Punctuality is crucial, as is paying undivided attention to Allah during prayer.
 Unfortunately, many of us do not focus on what we are saying and doing while praying.
 We must be in the present.
 We must know what we are doing, to who we are speaking, what we are saying, why we are praying, and who we are worshipping.
 When we pray, we mostly daydream and think about things we want to do after our prayer.
-We recall past experiences, remember distant memories, and don’t pray as we are meant to.
+We recall past experiences, remember distant memories, and don’t pray they way we should.

 The Prophet (s) and our Imams have told us that Allah will accept our prayer however much we have this presence of the heart.
 The more we have it, the more Allah will accept our prayer.
 Otherwise, our prayer will be of no benefit to us other than lifting the burden of obligation from our shoulders.
 Prayer has many benefits, as stated in both the Quran and Hadith.
 The Quran says: